Release Date: September 27, 2005.

 After the film ends, we cut to the after party, where each member of the Griffin family is interviewed by Tricia Takanawa, sharing thoughts involved with Family Guy's cancellation and comeback.
 In the end, during his final speech, Peter rips out a fart as a joke, and everyone laughs.
 The film ends with the screen pulls back, revealing it to be on another TV screen with Peter next to it.
 He explains that farting is no laughing matter, then rips out another fart, revealing it to be another joke.

 "Stewie Griffin The Untold Story" contains examples of:

-- Bait and Switch: A cutaway shows Peter launching himself from a catapult and then cuts to a may placing line-up dominoes and expensive, fragile glass next to his newborn, hemophiliac baby.
+- Bait-and-Switch: A cutaway shows Peter launching himself from a catapult and then cuts to a man placing line-up dominoes and expensive, fragile glass next to his newborn, hemophiliac baby.
 Peter lands...right outside the house and no damage is done.

 - When Lois is teaching Chris how to date, she says, "Now that we've practiced kissing and cuddling, it's time to practice eating out. [camera cuts back to reveal a dining table]... at a fancy restaurant."